petuum/autodist/docs/design/architecture.rst

 number of devices in that worker (e.g., a worker with 2 GPUs will have two identical subgraphs, :code:`AutoDist-Replica-1/...` and :code:`AutoDist-Replica-2/...`).
 Lastly, the synchronizers handle adding the ops for both in-graph and between-graph synchronization, again, according to the strategy.

+For more information, please refer to :doc:`Graph Transformation Kernels<kernels>`

 Networking
 ----------